-Typically, this process takes 2 to 4 hours - when you first arrive at Smokey Point Behavioral Hospital, you will meet with an Intake Clerk in the Intake Department - for your safety and the safety of others, your belongings will be taken and kept in a safe and locked location.
-At the same time, the Intake Clerk will provide you with registration paperwork and questionnaires for you to complete.
+Typically, this process takes 2 to 4 hours - when you first arrive at Smokey Point Behavioral Hospital, you will meet with an Intake staff member in the Intake Department - for your safety and the safety of others, your belongings will be taken and kept in a safe and locked location.
+At the same time, the Intake staff will provide you with registration paperwork and work with you to complete a basic health questionnaire.

-After the completion of your registration paperwork, a Mental Health Professional will meet with you for an initial psychiatric assessment and to determine which inpatient program is right for you.
+After the completion of your registration paperwork, an Intake mental health professional will meet with you for an initial behavioral health assessment to determine which level of care is right for you.
+If it is determined that being admitted to the hospital is right for you, you will be admitted to the specific program that meets your needs.
 Once you have been admitted into our system, you will be given an identification wristband, which you must wear at all times.

-Next, a registered nurse will provide a nursing assessment, take your vitals, and address any unstable medical conditions or safety concerns.
+Next, a registered nurse will conduct a nursing assessment, take your vitals, and address any unstable medical conditions or safety concerns.
 Your participation is very important during this process.
 Please ask questions and share your concerns.

 Up to two family members or friends, except for children under 18 years old, may stay with you during the admission process (if you permit them) while you are in the Intake Department - with your permission, family and friends may be asked to take part if they are present.
-Otherwise, family and friends will be asked to step out of the room for all or part of the assessment.
-Formal family meetings are not routinely part of the initial evaluation.
-These will occur later at the inpatient program with staff who will follow you throughout your stay and become more familiar with you and your family.
+Otherwise, family and friends will be asked to step out of the room for all, or part of the assessment.
+Formal family meetings are not routinely part of the initial evaluation, these may occur later at the inpatient program with staff who will follow you throughout your stay and become more familiar with you and your family.

-Finally, either an Intake Clerk or Clinician will accompany you to the inpatient program in which you will be staying.
+Finally, a member of the Intake team will accompany you to the inpatient program in which you will be staying and introduce you to the nursing staff there.
 You will be assigned a clinical treatment team who will address your treatment needs during your stay.